Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 • collectord.io/logs-joinmultiline - disable multi-line joining for the Pod

 • collectord.io/logs-disabled - completely disable log processing.
-The difference with the logs-output=devnull is that in case of devnull output Collectord still reads the logs, so if you change the output later, Collectord will start processing logs right from the moment when you changed the output.
-In case of changing disabled=true to false Collectord will start forwarding logs from this container as this is a new container, starting from the beginning of the log files.
+The difference from logs-output=devnull is that in case of devnull output Collectord still reads the logs, so if you change the output later, Collectord will start processing logs right from the moment when you changed the output.
+In the case of changing disabled=true to false, Collectord will start forwarding logs from this container as this is a new container, starting from the beginning of the log files.

 Improved observability